Skip to main content

 RELEASE

-Basics about Syntax and Variables in BBj
+Syntax and Variables

 • No semicolons at the end of lines

-• Comments are in lines that start with REM (for "Remark")
+• Comments start with REM (for "Remark")

-• Variable names and keywords are Case-Insensitive
+• Variable names and keywords are case-insensitive

 BBj Variables Cheat Sheet